alphanet-systems/fs-biz-stream/PRODUCT_DESIGN.md

     *   **Excellent Developer Experience:** We stay within the familiar and highly-optimized Next.js ecosystem.
 *   **Cons:**
     *   **"Reinventing the Wheel":** We would be manually creating an API for our database, a task that PostgREST (Scenario A) or Appwrite (Scenario B) would largely automate.
-    *   **Can Become Monolithic:** As the application grows, having all logic in one place could become complex if not managed carefully.
+    *   **Scattered Authorization Logic:** Permission checks would live within the application code (in various API routes), which can become complex to manage if not handled with care.

 ---

 This document will serve as our guide as we proceed to the next stages of technical design and implementation.